rehierl/html-outliner/readme.md

-html-outliner
+html-outliner-impl
 ===============

 The goal of this repository is to get a clear understanding of HTML's outline algorithm by implementing it using JavaScript and Node.js.

 * [Algorithm.js](./src/Algorithm.js) is the main source file.